digital-asset/docs.daml.com/docs/2.6.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/overview.rst

 Domains
 ~~~~~~~

-A participant node's availability is not affected by the availability of the domain, except for workflows that use the domain.
+A participant node's availability is only affected by the unavailability of the domain in workflows that use the domain.
 This allows participant nodes and domains to take care of their HA separately.

 Replication
 ~~~~~~~~~~~